TimMacrae/password-validator/README.md

 - PasswordValidator.java | Core validation logic with rule-based checks
 - ExceptionMessages.java | Centralized error messages for consistent responses
 - PasswordValidatorTest.java | unit tests using JUnit 5
+- generatePassword() | Generate a strong password
+---

+## 🛠️ Features

+### 🔍 Password Validation

+You can input a password via the console, and the system will validate it against all security rules.

+### 🔐 Password Generation

+You can also generate a **random, strong, and valid password** using the `generatePassword()` method.

 ---

 ## ✅ Validation Rules